DMouayad/portfolio/src/content/projects/2-healing-guide.md

     - /src/images/hguide/healing-guide-web.png
 ---

-- A static website made with Astro
-- Available in Arabic and English
+A static website made with Astro, Available in Arabic and English.